mchen237/IS477-Course-Project/README.md

 Reproducing:

-1. Access our GitHub repository at: https://github.com/mchen237/IS477-Course-Project Clone the repository using these commands in your terminal git clone https://github.com/mchen237/IS477-Course-Project cd IS477-Course-Project
+1. Access our GitHub repository at: https://github.com/mchen237/IS477-Course-Project

+   Clone the repository using these commands in your terminal:

+   git clone https://github.com/mchen237/IS477-Course-Project

+   cd IS477-Course-Project

-2. Our project was primarily developed using Python 3.10 Install all required libraries listed in requirements.txt by running pip install -r requirements.txt
+3. Our project was primarily developed using Python 3.10

+   Install all required libraries listed in requirements.txt by running:

+   pip install -r requirements.txt

+3. Folder Setup and Data Acquiring

+Due to licensing restrictions on the raw datasets, they cannot be redistributed in this repository.
+You must download them individually and locally.

+A guide to your local folder setup is below:

+   IS477-Course-Project/
+│
+├─ data/
+│   ├─ raw/          <-- Place downloaded original datasets here
+│   └─ processed/    <-- Populated automatically or downloaded from Box │
+├─ src/              <-- Analysis and workflow scripts ├─ results/          <-- Final outputs: figures, tables, summary stats └─ notebooks/        <-- Jupyter notebook used for analysis

 References: